thangchung/go-coffeeshop/README.md

 ## Roadmap

-- Enhance project structure with DDD patterns
+- Enhance project structure with DDD patterns: DONE
 - Add testing
 - Add and integrate with observability libs and tools
 - Add user identity management (authentication and authorization)